Looking to try out CHAMP selling? In this guide, we'll explain what the CHAMP sales methodology is, how it works, and why sales teams should use it.

 The final step in the CHAMP methodology is prioritization.
 How important is solving this challenge to the lead?
 Are they looking to get a new solution in place as quickly as possible, or do they have other challenges they need to solve first?

 It’s important to get as specific on the timeline as possible, although it’s important to remember to be flexible.
-Things can arise and throw the timeline off track (or even accelerate it), so it’s crucial to not fixate on a specific date or deadline.
+Things can arise and throw the timeline off track (or even accelerate it), so it’s crucial not to fixate on a specific date or deadline.

 Here are some questions to help you get started understanding your lead’s prioritization: